Cheating in bridge: Accusation against Claude Delmouly and Gerard Bourchtoff, 1960

 Claude Delmouly and Gerard Bourchtoff were members of the French national team that won the World Team Olympiad in Turin, Italy in 1960.
 Months later they were accused by Simone Albarran, widow of Pierre Albarran, of using signals at another event prior to Turin to show hand strength.
-Specifically, it was alleged that they used an illegal signal known as ‘l’ascenseur’ in French (‘the lift’ in English and ‘the elevator’ in American) in which the user holds his cards opposite his chest with maximum values, opposite his belt with minimum values and in between when in between.
+Specifically, it was alleged that they used an illegal signal known as ‘l’ascenseur’ in French (‘the lift’ in British English and ‘the elevator’ in North American English) in which the user holds his cards opposite his chest with maximum values, opposite his belt with minimum values and in between when in between.

 A committee of the French Federation found the trail too cold to reach any conclusion but suspended both the accused and the accuser for failing to report the incident in a timely manner.
 The suspension was appealed by Mme Albarran and she won a nominal one sou in damages.

-Problem at the Bermuda Bowl, 1963
+Problem at the 1963 Bermuda Bowl

 The 1963 Bermuda Bowl was held in St. Vincent, Italy with the Americans and Italians in the finals.
 An anonymous letter written in Italian was delivered to the American coach John Gerber.
 He secured a translator to read it aloud but asked the translator to stop after the first paragraph, to deliver the letter to Italian captain Carl'Alberto Perroux, and to explain that Gerber had heard only the first paragraph.
 The writer had accused the Blue Team of cheating by signaling with the positioning of their cigarettes.
 After reading the letter to his team, Perroux suggested that the match be played with screens running across the tables (12 years before modern screens were introduced), but Gerber would have none of it.
 The goodwill engendered by this exchange inspired Perroux and his team to present their championship trophies to Gerber and the American team in what was described as the greatest act of sportsmanship in bridge history.

 The winning Italian team members were Massimo D'Alelio, Giorgio Belladonna, Eugenio Chiaradia, Pietro Forquet, Benito Garozzo, Camillo Pabis Ticci.

 The string of Blue Team victories was also followed by some cheating allegations—mainly against "lesser" team members and none against Belladonna–Avarelli, Garozzo–Forquet, or Garozzo–Belladonna.